This document explains how Symfony security issues are handled by the

 For each report, we first try to confirm the vulnerability.
 When it is confirmed, the core team works on a solution following these steps:

-- Send an acknowledgement to the reporter;
+- Send an acknowledgment to the reporter;

 - Work on a patch;